 During the round

-To begin competing — and to start their six consecutive-hour period — teams access and open the virtual machine images provided for that round.
+To begin competing — and to start their four consecutive-hour period — teams access and open the virtual machine images provided for that round.

 When the images are opened, teams are prompted to enter a Unique Identifier.
 This is a 12-digit alphanumeric code that is assigned to teams and provided to coaches before the competition.